Electric Vehicle Charging

-All charge points require users to have an account with either Dragon Charging or Genie Point to access the connection.
+All charge points require users to have an account with Dragon Charging to access the connection.
 To create an account please go to www.dragoncharging.co.uk/my-account/

 Users simply plug in their vehicle and start charging by either using the web-app on a smartphone or with a RFID card registered to the user's account.
-RFID cards are obtainable from Dragon Charging or users can register an existing one with their Dragon Charging account.
+RFID cards are obtainable from Dragon Charging.

 The current charges* including VAT are:

-An example: - a 60kWh electric car would cost £15.85 to charge fully charge from empty batteries.
+An example: - a 60kWh electric car would cost £39.00 to charge fully from an empty battery.

 Please note: The charge points are all located within long stay Pay and Display car parks.
 The relevant fee will also need to be paid to cover the duration that a vehicle is parked in the car park.
 Please remember to Pay and Display.